Better-Mistakes/beside-animation3/WEBFLOW_COMPONENTS_README.md

 ## Tips

-- **Assets**: Default assets are hosted on Netlify and work out-of-the-box!
-If you want custom images, upload them to Webflow Assets and update the component props with your URLs
+- **Assets**: All assets are hosted on Netlify and work out-of-the-box!
 - **Styling**: The components use Tailwind CSS and will work out-of-the-box with proper styling
 - **Animation Library**: Uses Framer Motion for smooth animations
 - **Shadow DOM**: Components render in isolated Shadow DOM (prevents style conflicts)
 - **Original Animation**: The original Next.js animation is backed up in `og-animation/page.tsx`
+- **Demo Component**: The Notification Carousel is a production-ready demo showcasing all Beside features

 ## Troubleshooting